-- achieved English and mathematics at Level 2.
+- achieved English and mathematics at Level 1 and taken the tests for Level 2.
 For those with an education, health and care plan or a legacy statement, the apprenticeship's English and mathematics minimum requirement is Entry Level 3.
-British Sign Language (BSL) qualifications are an alternative to English qualifications for those who have BSL as their primary language - for the interview, the apprentice is required to submit a portfolio of evidence see below for details - for the observation with questions and interview underpinned by portfolio of evidence, the employer must provide any workplace specific policies, requirements or instructions as requested by the EPAO - for the multiple-choice test, there are no specific requirements to submit supporting materials
+British Sign Language (BSL) qualifications are an alternative to English qualifications for those who have BSL as their primary language - for the interview, compiled and submitted a portfolio of evidence see below - for the observation with questions and interview underpinned by a portfolio of evidence, the employer must provide any workplace specific policies, requirements or instructions as requested by the EPAO - for the multiple-choice test, there are no specific requirements to submit supporting materials